mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-As we said, using nullable types to handle failures means losing completely the cause of the error, which is not propagated in any way to the caller.
+As we said, using nullable types to handle failures means completely losing the cause of the error, which is not propagated in any way to the caller.

-Then, we change also the `JobsService`, and we try to use the dereference operator `.` to access directly the `salary` property of the `Job?` object:
+Then, we also change the `JobsService`, and we try to use the dereference operator `.` to access the `salary` property of the `Job directly?` object:

 ```kotlin
 class JobsService(private val jobs: Jobs) {